miallo/nuggit/architecture.md

 c) don't want to pollute the reflog.

 So what do we do then?
 Easy: We use the plumbing commands to create the commit and then manually update our "branch".

-Once a nuggit is redeemed, we write another object to the "database" with the format `'$nuggit' already redeemed`.
-That way we can look it up in our "database" before we tell the user they redeemed a new one.

 As a side-note, we don't just rely on the number of commits in our nuggits branch, since the user could easily tinker with that.
 But with each newly redeemed nuggit we also write the total number of redeemed nuggits to the objects.
 That way we can at least cross reference a tiny bit if the player has tinkered with our system (but of course they could just open the script and reverse that as well...)